 In our Teachers’ Toolkit and Timeline, you will find masses of information about the Guildhall, William Shakespeare, Stratford-upon-Avon and much more.
 Also, many ideas for lessons that use the history of Stratford-upon-Avon’s Guildhall itself and its most famous scholar as inspiration.
 We have created ideas for topics that can be directly linked to the new national curriculum in English, Mathematics, Science, Geography, History as well as Art and Design & Technology.
 These lessons can be taught in the classroom and then brought on a visit to Shakespeare’s Schoolroom & Guildhall.

-Bring the debate to the Court of Record in Shakespeare’s Schoolroom & Guildhall, stand in the place that both William and his father would have stood and argue your case.
-Bring the Tudor rose made in Art or Design & Technology and compare it to one of the oldest known painted examples to be found in the country.
+Bring your debate to the Court of Record in Shakespeare’s Schoolroom & Guildhall, stand in the place that both William and his father would have stood and argue your case.
+Bring the Tudor Rose made in Art or Design & Technology and compare it to one of the oldest known painted examples of a Marian Rose to be found in the country.
 Use the Latin learnt in class in an actual lesson in the same schoolroom that William Shakespeare learnt his Latin.
 There are endless possibilities for the ways that this resource can be used to teach the required curriculum in a new and interesting way.

 The Toolkit includes resources that can be found in our Loan Box, available for use in local schools, as well as copies of documents that can be downloaded and printed for use in lessons or display.
 We have also included links to other websites where you can directly access information that will enhance or assist your lessons.